wp-plugins/wp-symposium-toolbar/readme.txt

 *Upgrade Notice*

 If you are upgrading manually, make a copy of your current wp-symposium-toolbar plugin folder just in case anything goes wrong.
-Then follow the above steps: download the zip file, extract and upload the content into the plugin folder.
+Then follow the above steps: download the zip file, extract its content and upload the folder wp-symposium-toolbar via FTP in your path-to/wp-content/plugins folder.
 Make sure you de-activate and re-activate the plugin.

 Alternatively, use the WordPress feature to upgrade the plugin from the WP Dashboard.
 This process will automatically de-activate and re-activate the plugin.

 *Adding the plugin to your site*

 A new options menu will appear in the WP Dashboard, under the WP Symposium settings, called "Toolbar", where you will find a few options for this plugin.
-Once the plugin is activated, you should visit the options page, and make sure the User Menu fit your needs.
+Once the plugin is activated, you should visit the options page, and make sure they fit your needs.

 The first activation of the plugin will create default items in the WordPress Toolbar: for users, it'll add menu items under the WP User Menu on the upper right corner of the screen, and notification icons for mails and friend requests close to that WP User Menu.